-The hall continued east, though a branch opens to the north.
+The hall continued east, though a branch opened to the north.
 Xan followed the northern hall, which cut back to the west and ended in a sturdy wooden door.
 He approached and listened at the door, but it seemed clear, so he pushed it open.
-The north part of the room beyond was occupied by a piece of ancient machinery built of stone and metal, but seemed not to have been in use for centuries.
+The north part of the room beyond was occupied by a piece of ancient machinery built of stone and metal, but it seemed not to have been in use for centuries.
 The machinery was connected to the northeast wall by a very large pipe.

-“What can you all make of this?” asked Xan, as the others followed him into the room.
+“What can you all make of this?” asked Xan as the others followed him into the room.

 “A whole lot of … nothin’.
 Or something I can’t quite tell…” said Drake.